andy-tomkinson/japanimaniacs/_posts/2018-09-22-osaka-and-kyoto-2.markdown

 ![vegetation]({{site.baseurl}}assets/File63.jpg){:class="img-responsive"}

 Once outside the temple, we spot a flock a street food sellers who I guess are permanently there because of the number of tourists.
 Some of their treats are supposed to only be sold during festival times.
 But good for us I suppose.
-We get our sticky hands on a dango.
+We get our sticky hands on a [dango](https://en.wikipedia.org/wiki/Dango){:target="_blank"}.
 It's marshmallowy yummy!

 ![dango]({{site.baseurl}}assets/File65.jpg){:class="img-responsive"}